Samic8/samdawson.dev/src/articles/robust-ui/svg-graph-testing/svg-graph-testing.md

 expect(textNode).toMatchSnapshot()
 ```

 This further nudges us in the direction of testing _implementation_ (not good).
-It's worth considering if the elements attributes are minimal and you can accurately describe what your testing in the tests description.
+It's worth considering if the attributes of the element are minimal and you can accurately describe what your testing in the test description.
 The saved snapshot from the previous assertions creates the output:

 ```javascript
 exports[